Outset Scotland was immensely proud to gift Sara Barker’s sculpture washable colour to the Pier Arts Centre in Stromness, Orkney.

 To mark the acquisition of Barker’s washable colour by the Pier Arts Centre, a public conversation was held between the artist and Dr Kirstie Skinner, Director of Outset Scotland.
 An excerpt from their discussion of Barker’s work can be found here.

-washable colour is on display in the Centre for the first time in the exhibition ‘Ten Years of Contemporary Collecting’, from 9 February to 30 December 2017.
+washable colour was displayed in the Centre for the first time in the exhibition ‘Ten Years of Contemporary Collecting’, from 9 February to 30 December 2017.
 Contemporary additions, such as washable colour, provide new insight into the Pier Arts Centre’s core collection and create an active dialogue between twentieth and twenty-first century works, offering fresh perspectives and insights into the historic core, and vice versa.

 Sara Barker (b.
 1980 in Manchester) studied at the Glasgow School of Art and lives and works in Glasgow.
 Selected solo exhibitions include: a weak spot in the earth, The Approach, London (2017); CHANGE-THE-SETTING, Ikon, Birmingham & Fruitmarket Gallery, Edinburgh (both 2016); for myself & strangers, Gallery of Modern Art, Glasgow (2014); I become almost a shadow, carlier | gebauer, Berlin (2014); The subtle knife with Ryder Architecture, BALTIC Centre for Contemporary Art, Gateshead (2013).
 Group exhibitions include: Geographies of Dust and Air, Mary Mary, Glasgow (2016); Signal Failure, Pace, London (2015); The End of the 20th Century: The Best Is Yet to Come, Nationalgalerie im Hamburger Bahnhof – Museum fur Gegenwart, Berlin (2013); New Order: British Art Today, Saatchi Gallery, London (2013); The Geometry of Things, GAK, Bremen (2013); Tracing the Century, Tate Liverpool, Liverpool (2012); Pink Caviar, Louisiana Museum of Modern Art, Humlebæk, Denmark (2012).